 Testing and Evaluation.

 Evaluation Activities.
 Subject to the terms and conditions of this Agreement, Participant agrees to evaluate and test the System Equipment, System Software and Evaluation Materials using the procedures typically employed by Participant to certify and/or verify equipment and software of similar kind or functionality for use in Participant’s operations.
-It is understood that Participant will (i) operate the System Equipment under simulated conditions using applications commonly employed by Participant in, or in connection with, storage systems similar to the System Equipment; (ii) measure performance of the System Equipment under such simulated conditions; (iii) assess the usability and function of the System Equipment and System Software; and (iv) record such performance measurements, assessments regarding usability and function, as well as any errors or defects associated with the System Equipment and/or System Software which come to Participant’s attention and, to the extent feasible, the conditions under which such errors and/or defects occurred.
+It is understood that Participant will (i) operate the System Equipment under simulated conditions using applications commonly employed by Participant in, or in connection with, storage systems similar to the System Equipment; (ii) measure performance of the System Equipment under such simulated conditions; (iii) assess the usability and function of the System Equipment and System Software; and (iv) record such performance measurements, assessments regarding usability and functionality, as well as any errors or defects associated with the System Equipment and/or System Software which come to Participant’s attention and, to the extent feasible, the conditions under which such errors and/or defects occurred.
 Without limiting the foregoing, Participant also agrees to perform the Evaluation Activities set forth in Exhibit C.

 Feedback.
 During the term of this Agreement, Participant agrees to provide feedback regarding 3PARdata’s System Equipment, System Software and Evaluation Materials, including feedback regarding the usability, functionality, features, and performance of the System Equipment and System Software and any actual or perceived errors or incompatibilities, and the like.
 Such feedback may be provided by Participant to 3PARdata in person, by telephone or via e-mail.